timescale/docs/self-hosted/install/installation-docker.md

 ```

 The `-p` flag binds the container port to the host port.
 This means that
-anything that can access the host port can also access your TimescaleDB
+anything that can access the host port can also access your Timescale container,
-container, so it's important that you set a PostgreSQL password using the
+so it's important that you set a PostgreSQL password using the
 `POSTGRES_PASSWORD` environment variable.
 Without that variable, the Docker
 container disables password checks for all database users.